-Compensation for the Post Office victims and technology's role in boosting the NHS and public services were announced in this week's historic Budget delivered by the first female Chancellor, Rachel Reeves.
+Compensation for the Post Office victims and technology's role in boosting the NHS and public services were announced in the historic budget delivered by the first female chancellor, Rachel Reeves.
 Claire Penketh, BCS' Senior Policy and Public Affairs Manager, has this analysis.

 The headline points in the Chancellor's speech relating to the tech were: